Maknee/maknee.github.io/_pages/about.md

 social: true
 ---

 Hi there!
-I graduated from college with a computer science degree and now I'm a 1st year PhD at UIUC working under [Tianyin Xu](https://tianyin.github.io/) and making systems more reliable.
+I graduated from college with a computer science degree and I'm now a second year PhD at UIUC working under [Ramnatthan Alagappan](https://ramalagappan.github.io) and [Aishwarya Ganesan](https://aishwaryaganesan.github.io) to build interesting and highly perfomant distributed and storage systems.

-I like to tinker with other low-level systems like-stuff such as clang/llvm, reverse-engineering and computer graphics.

-However, my interests expand slightly to other fields such as machine learning, OS development, game development, virtual/augmented reality (having worked a bit in each one) though I'm certainly not an expert in those fields.
+I like to tinker with other stuff ~ clang/llvm, reverse-engineering, computer graphics, game development, virtual/augmented reality, (having worked a bit in each one) though I'm certainly not an expert in those fields.

-I plan to create projects that interleaves different fields to explore ideas people think would not be possible otherwise (pretty broad/cheesy phrasing..., but eh).

 You can find research I've published on [Google Scholar](https://scholar.google.com/citations?user=GTX7CDMAAAAJ&hl=en) or take a look at my [blog]({{ site.baseurl }}/blog/) and [projects]({{ site.baseurl }}/projects/) to see some interesting things that I've worked on! :)